gottaeat/genwg/README.md

 that client's network, and when dumping back the yaml, this v4 will be removed from the server's `extra_allowed`.

+__WARNING 2__: if a server statement has the `ip` set to a fqdn but also requests `udp2raw` support, the fqdn will be queried @1.1.1.1 and the A record first returned will be used instead of the fqdn (if not, the first AAAA). this is due to the specific route added for the real `Endpoint` requiring an actual ip address. __specifying a fqdn for a faketcp wg tunnel is not a good idea.__

 #### named
 | key      | necessity | description |
 |----------|-----------|-------------|